medinar/covid-watch/README.md

 ```
 GitHub Account
 Java 11
-IDE (Developed using Netbeans 12.1)
+IDE (Developed using Netbeans 12.1) or STS for Eclipse or IntelliJ
 ```

 ## Installing